 Samer Khouzami, a name that resonates with perfection, hard work and ambition.

 The king of contour is known for his ability to sculpt, shape and define your features to the best version of themselves.
-His Master Classes are sold out within minutes and his students travel from far and wide to learn from him his techniques and tricks.
+His Master Classes are sold out within minutes and his students travel from far and wide to learn his techniques and tricks.
 Did he spend years studying makeup?
-Does he come from the industry background or is he one of those internet successes?
+Does he come from an industry background or is he one of those internet successes?
 Here is the truth to his career and how he made it to someone with over 2 Million followers on Instagram.

 From graphic designer to makeup artist, what triggered the change in career?